What Does White Toenail Polish Actually Mean?

 - • Glazed donut nails: Pearlescent, iridescent finishes

-- • Complicated nail art (minimalism winning)
+- • Complicated nail art (great for statement looks, but less simple)

 🔄 Seasonal Color Guide